upscayl/upscayl/README.md

 </div>

 > [!IMPORTANT]
 > You'll need a Vulkan-compatible GPU to upscale images.
-Many CPUs and iGPUs do not work, but there is no harm in trying.
+Many CPUs and iGPUs do not work, but there’s no harm in trying.

 # 👨‍💻 Installation